25 Making decisions

 5. An initial assumption is made about the sample statistic.

-6. The variation in the values of the statistic from sample to sample is called sampling variation.
+6. The variation in the statistic from sample to sample is called sampling variation.

 7. If the sample results seem inconsistent with what was expected, then the assumption about the population is probably true.